 Are You Sure I am Doing This Right?

-Your Instant Pot will say “On” on the screen, beep at you, and it then seems like nothing is happening.
+Your Instant Pot will say "On" on the screen, beep at you, and it then seems like nothing is happening.
 THIS IS NORMAL.
 Do not panic.
 I repeat, DO NOT PANIC.
-The Instant Pot takes a while to heat up and start building up pressure – longer than you think.
-It is going to make some funny sounds, hiss at you a little, spit some water, grumble, and then depending on how cold the contents are or how much is in the pot you will eventually hear that silver pin near the vent pop up and CLICK.
+The Instant Pot takes a while to heat up and start building up pressure - longer than you think.
+It will make some funny sounds, hiss at you a little, spit some water, grumble, and then depending on how cold the contents are or how much is in the pot you will eventually hear that silver pin near the vent pop up and CLICK.

 The timer should start counting down very shortly after the pin pops up.
 So be patient.
 Your programmed button might be set for 15 minutes, but it could take an extra 5-10 minutes to build up pressure and actually get going.
 (It is usually around 5 minutes unless you are making something thick or brothy like soup or chili that fills the whole pot.
 The more that is in the pot, the longer it will take for the pressure to build up.)

 If you want to manually release the pressure, BE CAREFUL.
 Hot steam is going to shoot out the top.
-Turn the valve toward “Venting” (turn the little knob back toward you) and back up.
+Turn the valve toward "Venting" (turn the little knob back toward you) and back up.
 (Do not do this under a cabinet/shelf because again, hot steam is going to come shooting out the top.)
-Michael likes to throw a dish towel over the vent to keep the steam from spewing everywhere.
-It takes a little longer but makes less of a mess.

-Again, only after you hear the pin drop, indicating that all the pressure has been released, is it safe to open your Instant Pot.
+Only after you hear the pin drop, indicating that all the pressure has been released, is it safe to open your Instant Pot.

 There will still be some hot air and steam inside, so just like when you open a hot oven - do not go in face first.
 I usually point the lid away from me to let the rest of the air out before I check out the contents.